vuanhson06/SMS-classification-project-GROUP-1-/README.md

 ### 4.5 Backend
 - **Framework & Language:** Python + FlaskAPI.
+- **API Endpoints:**
-- **API Endpoint:** `/predict` receives JSON data with the `"message"` field containing the SMS to classify.
+  - `/predict` receives JSON data with the `"message"` field containing a single SMS to classify.
+  - `/batch_predict` receives JSON data with the `"messages"` field containing a list of SMS messages for batch classification.
 - **Model Loading:** Load the trained model from `artifacts/spam_model.pkl` and the vectorizer from `artifacts/vectorizer.pkl`.
 - **Preprocessing:** On receiving a new message, the backend:
   - Converts all characters to lowercase
   - Removes non-alphabetic characters and extra spaces
   - Tokenizes and removes stopwords
-- **Vectorization:** Uses `ManualVectorizer` to convert the message into a Bag-of-Words vector.
+- **Vectorization:** Uses `ManualVectorizer` to convert the message(s) into Bag-of-Words vector(s).
 - **Prediction Logic:**
+  - For single message:
     - Calls `model.predict()` to determine the label (`Spam`/`Ham`)
     - Calls `model.predict_proba()` to calculate the **confidence score**
-  - If the label is `Spam`, the system highlights the keywords that likely triggered the spam classification.
+    - If the label is `Spam`, highlights keywords that likely triggered the spam classification
+  - For batch messages:
+    - Applies the same preprocessing, vectorization, and prediction steps to each message
+    - Returns predictions and confidence scores for all messages
 - **Response:** Returns a JSON object containing the predicted label, confidence score, and keyword list if the message is spam.
+For batch prediction, returns a list of results for each message.

 ### 4.6 Frontend
 - **Technologies:** HTML, CSS, JavaScript.
-- **Layout:** Simple and user-friendly interface:
+- **Layout:** Simple and user-friendly interface with two tabs:
+  - **Single Prediction Tab:**
-  - Input box for users to enter SMS messages
+    - Input box for users to enter an SMS message
-  - “Predict” button to send requests to the backend
+    - “Analyze Message” button to send a single prediction request to the backend
     - Display area for predicted label and confidence score
     - Highlight keywords if the message is classified as spam
+  - **Batch Upload Tab:**
+    - File upload or text area to enter multiple SMS messages
+    - “Process Batch” button to send batch prediction requests to the backend
+    - Display area showing predicted labels and confidence scores for all messages
 - **Behavior (JavaScript):**
-  - Listens for click events on the Predict button
+  - Listens for click events on the “Analyze Message” and “Process Batch” buttons
-  - Sends a POST request to `/predict` with JSON data
+  - Sends POST requests to `/predict` (single) or `/batch_predict` (batch) with JSON data
-  - Receives JSON response and updates the UI according to the label and confidence score
+  - Receives JSON response and updates the UI according to labels and confidence scores
   - Highlights spam keywords directly in the interface
 - **Styling (CSS):**
   - Uses colors to differentiate spam (red) and ham (green)
   - Responsive layout for desktop and mobile
   - Result boxes with clear borders, padding, and margin for readability
----

 ## 5. Model Evaluation Results